morey ™ Practice Flagsticks

 Insets shows the ball grip and pin option for temporary turf placement.

-As the name implies, this stick tapers from the 9/16″ brass fitting at the base, to 1 1/8″ at top.
+This stick tapers from the 9/16″ brass fitting at the base, to 1 1/8″ at top.
 It can be built with a brass cap as shown, or with a brass stud on the cap for flag or grip mounting.

 Our basket weave “Balloon” practice stick top grip.